jeremytammik/tbc/a/1993_dark_icon.md

 The Revit API news highlights this change in the section [1.4.1.
 Placement of Level based instances in family documents](https://thebuildingcoder.typepad.com/blog/2023/04/whats-new-in-the-revit-2024-api.html#4.1.4.1).

-The use of the method looks the same but they result in different compiled code when linked with different releases of RevitAPI.dll, which means the dll compiled against Revit 2024 cannot be used in Revit 2023 if you use this method.
+The use of the method looks the same, but they result in different compiled code when linked with different releases of RevitAPI.dll, which means the DLL compiled against Revit 2024 cannot be used in Revit 2023 if you use this method.

 This is an API compatibility issue.
 The standard solution is to build different Revit add-in DLLs targeting the different versions of Revit.